cosmos-konstanz/cosmos-konstanz.github.io/_schedules/cosmosschedule.md

         class: other
   - name: Wednesday
     events:
-      - name: "Keynote: Building a Science of the Sociome: Tracking how individual interactions scale to complex societies"
+      - name: "Keynote: Building a Science of the Sociome"
         start: 9:00 AM
         end: 10:00 AM
         instructor: Crofoot